zwelhtetyan/zwelhtetyan/README.md

 ![](https://komarev.com/ghpvc/?username=zwelhtetyan&style=for-the-badge)

-Learning to be a `software engineer` in the future 🧑‍💻
+I have been crafting on the `web` for a while now 🧑‍💻